English, Theatre and Performance BA

 Scottish Highers / Advanced Highers

-AB in Advanced Highers (including English) and AABBB in Highers, or A in English Advanced Highers and AABBB in Highers.
+AB in Advanced Highers including grade A in English and AABBB in Highers or A in English in Advanced Higher and AABBB in Highers

 Welsh Baccalaureate